searleja/CallCenterGame/README.md

-# Call Center Training Game
+## Call Center Training Game

+View this project on [Github](https://github.com/searleja/CallCenterGame)

 An interactive web application that simulates call center interactions using AI-powered speech recognition and synthesis.